dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ### Searching for UCE loci <a name="SFUL"></a>

 The strategy for obtaining sets of UCE sequences is a little different from the smaller locus sets.
 First, you'll want to do a specific GenBank search for the taxonomic term of interest *and* `ultra conserved element` and/or `uce`.
-This will produce a much more manageable set of sequences to work with, as searching for several thousand loci on very large sequence sets will inevitably take a very long time.
+This will produce a much more manageable set of sequences to work with, as searching for several thousand loci in a large sequence set will inevitably take a very long time.

-To generate a locus search terms file, I retrieved the uce names from the uce-5k-probes.fasta file located [here](https://github.com/faircloth-lab/uce-probe-sets/tree/master/uce-5k-probe-set).
-Unfortunately, there does not appear to be a standard naming convention for the UCE loci on GenBank, but the if curated properly then the description lines should contain the uce name somewhere.
-This will appear as uce-10, uce-453, uce-5810, etc.
+To generate a locus search terms file, I retrieved the uce names from the ***uce-5k-probes.fasta*** file located [here](https://github.com/faircloth-lab/uce-probe-sets/tree/master/uce-5k-probe-set).
+Unfortunately, there does not appear to be a standard naming convention for the UCE loci on GenBank, but the if curated properly then the description lines should contain the uce name somewhere (uce-10, uce-453, uce-5810, etc).

 Here are partial contents from the UCE locus search term file: